Skip to Content

 The University of Iowa Carver College of Medicine Distinguished Mentor Award honors faculty members whose distinguished careers have resulted in the mentoring of individuals who have gone on to have their own distinguished careers.
 In its broadest sense, mentoring is meant to include research training, classroom teaching, clinical training, and faculty career development.
 The Distinguished Mentor Lecture is given by an eminent person in a field related to the career interests of the award recipient.

-2015 Distinguished Mentor Awardee: Dr. M. Sue O'Dorisio, MD, PhDDr.
-O'Dorisio, Professor of Pediatrics-Hematology/Oncology, has an outstanding record of mentoring trainees, faculty and staff at all levels.
-Her guidance and leadership has influenced the lives and careers of many scientists and physicians at Iowa and beyond.
+2016 Distinguished Mentor Awardee: Dr. John E. Donelson, PhDDr.
+Donelson, Professor Emeritus of Biochemistry, has an outstanding record of mentoring trainees, faculty and staff at all levels.
+By his example, and with his guidance and leadership, he has influenced the lives and careers of many scientists and physicians at Iowa and beyond.

 Candidates for the Distinguished Mentor Award should be outstanding mentors whose mentees have gone on to distinguished careers of their own.
 Candidates should have spent a significant portion of their career at Iowa.
 Candidates may include: a) Mentors who have finished their active careers or achieved emeritus status, or b) Senior active faculty who have already made a substantial impact in the training of individuals who have gone on to success as independent faculty members.
 Candidates should be known for their collegiality, dedication to their profession, and the betterment of the Carver College of Medicine and the University of Iowa.